 In large organizations, innovation often comes at a price: Multiple departments are utilized, many product owners and stakeholders must weigh in, and the risk of launching a solution that fails is great.

-While the Design Thinking process isn’t linear, just like all things, it does begins with a foundation.
+While the Design Thinking process isn’t linear, just like all things, it does begin with a foundation.
 And that foundation is rooted in empathy.

 Wait, aren’t we all designing products for humans?